Turkmenistan Easter Tour

-The LOI application process for Turkmenistan is complicated and time-consuming.
-For the best chance of approval, please get in touch at least 3 months in advance.
-Late applications are accepted but the approval rate goes decreases, in most cases you will get a full refund if the application is rejected.
+The LOI application process is quite complicated and time-consuming.
+For the best chance of approval, please get in at least 3 months in advance.
+Late applications are accepted but the approval rate goes down.
+In most cases you will get a full refund if the application is rejected.

 - Meet your local and Rocky Road guides at Ashgabat International Airport.